open-horizon/examples/edge/services/helloMMS/CreateService.md

   eval $(hzn util configconv -f horizon/hzn.json)
   ```

 4. Edit `service.sh` however you want.
 For example, to make a simple change so you will be able to confirm that your new service is running, you could customize the `echo` statement near the end that says "Hello".
+While you are editing `service.sh`, read the comments and code to learn the basic pattern for using a MMS file in an edge service.
+This coding pattern will be the same, regardless of what language you implement your own edge services in.
     - Note: this service is a shell script simply for brevity, but you can write your service in any language.

 5. Build the service docker image.
 Note that the Dockerfiles copy `config.json` into the service image for it to initially use.